Aashmeet/ml-end-to-end-workshop/README.md

 Follow the steps in the Jupyter notebook to execute the Machine learning part -this will include setting up a training job to build a model and then create an endpoint to host the model .

-## Inference via Single Page Application
+## Part 3- Inference via Single Page Application

 In the Jupyter notebook , you have tested the inference on the Machine learning model .
 Now we will build a SPA using AWS Amplify and React and will set up the process to test the inference via the web channel .